Quick Answer

 Most businesses handle confirmation in one of two ways:

-Maria glances at her phone before handing over food during busy hours.
-For slower periods, she checks after the customer steps aside.
+During busy hours, a quick glance at the phone before handing over food is enough.
+For slower periods, owners often check after the customer steps aside.

-For service businesses like Tom’s, he waits for confirmation before leaving the job site.
+For service trades, it makes sense to wait for confirmation before leaving the job site.

 If you need a paper trail, consider writing “Paid via Zelle” on invoices once confirmed.